 helps connect and facilitate account sharing so that you can share your subscription service and split the cost between multiple people.
 Sadly you cannot share your Spotify account unless you live in the same household.
-But if you feel like trying Pandora, Tidal Music or Apple Music, to name a few, Together Price can help you make huge savings.
+But if you feel like trying Amazon Music, Tidal Music or Apple Music, to name a few, Together Price can help you make huge savings.

 If this is the first time you have been logged out of your Spotify account unexpectedly, then do not panic.
 It might not be an error, and your account might not have been hacked.
 It is possible using Spotify for the main user on a shared account to choose the option to sign out everywhere and log users out of all their devices.

 Sometimes Spotify logs users out of their account when they are in a geographical location that does not match the account’s location or if Spotify is not available in that location.

 However, many Spotify users have reported that Spotify seems to randomly log them out of their accounts.
 In fact, it seems to be a common problem with Spotify Premium, which can be frustrating when you are paying a monthly fee for a good service.

 Luckily most of the time, this error can be fixed fairly easily.
 If you keep facing the same problem and are unable to fix it, then do go ahead and contact Spotify support to see if they can offer a solution.

 If you are logged in on multiple devices with your Spotify account, you may be logged out on your current device because too many devices are streaming Spotify at that moment.
 Remember that there is a limit on how many users can stream simultaneously on one account.

 If someone is streaming Spotify on your account, you might be logged out on the device you are trying to use.
 To reclaim your account, you will need to sign out everywhere, on all your devices.
 To do this simply:

 Open the Spotify website and sign in to your account.